-The single greatest risk facing the academy is the longer term financial outlook and the impact of managing an increasing number of children with complex needs.
-The trustees continue to manage this risk through stringent budget setting, a recruitment freeze and procuring services through the wider iPAG collaboration.
+The single greatest risk facing the academy is still the longer term financial outlook.
+In addition to this is the impact of managing an increasing number of children with significant and complex needs.
+The trustees continue to manage this risk through stringent budget setting, a recruitment freeze, a recent restructure of the leadership team (a Deputy Head Post has been made redundant) and through challenging the EHCP top up allocations from the Local Authority.

-The estate is well managed, all statutory work is undertaken and all identified risks are addressed through CIF bids, the most recent being the proposed replacement of all internal fire doors.
+The estate is well managed, all statutory work is undertaken and all identified risks are addressed through CIF bids, the most recent being the replacement of all internal fire doors.